woof84/research-tips-testing/wire-way.md

 We explore & implement DIY approaches to learning design and media making.
 We tinker, try new things, and explore.
 We use tools and try out processes we have never used before, and frequently make it up as we go.

 ### Pursue universal design at every stage of the process.
-Accessibility and usability are not a checkbox at the end of the project, but areas of continual importance that can always be improved.
+Accessibility and usability are not checkboxes at the end of a project, but areas of continual importance that can always be improved.

 ### Design multiple pathways for learning.
 Learning happens in many formats, from videos and animations to printable handouts and interactive exhibits.
 When we create something that seems to be helpful in one format, we try to adapt it to work in another.

 ### Speak with our own voices.
 We’re learners, not voice actors.
-We avoid “tutorial voice” and instead share our work in our own, varied voices.
+We avoid “tutorial voice” and instead share our work in our own varied voices.

 ### Celebrate our diverse communities.
 We choose positive, inclusive, and relevant examples that celebrate the diversity of our communities.